haleemur/sql-style-guide/sql_style_guide.md

     users.email,
     book.created_at,
     book.checkin_at

+Comma omission is one of the most common errors seen during interactive querying.
+The *comma-at-start* style makes it easy to spot missing commas, because all the commas are aligned and the space makes it stick out.

 This is tricky, so read carefully.
 If one needs to add a new field to `GOOD`, it causes a 1 line diff, But a 2 line diff to `BAD`.
 The extra diff is due to the `,` at the end of `book.checkin_at`.
 The same applies if we remove the last field `book.checkin_at` from the list.